 - Store in a sealed glass jar and refrigerate.

 - Eat 9 each day, sprinkle over a bowl of cereal if you don’t care for the taste of them on their own.
-Sprinkling with cinnamon helps improve flavor.
+Sprinkling a bit of cinnamon helps improve flavor.

 - May take 4 to 6 weeks of daily consumption before results start kicking in.

-- *Variation: One person suggested eating 15 each day for the first two weeks, then dropping to 9.
+- *Variation: One person suggested consuming 15 each day for the first two weeks, then dropping to 9.

 Who Says It Works?